The Bell Family’s “Last Stand” - Interactive experience with Live History

 Language: English-language performance

 Tickets: Please use the barcodes below to register using Service Ottawa’s online system.
 If you do not already have a family account, please create one before registering.
+Tickets will be available at the door on a first come, first served basis.
+Advance registration is recommended.
+Please arrive 15 minutes before your show’s start time.
+There will be no further admittance after the show begins.

 Adult (16+) – Morning 1510392